 - Use the cilantro stems.
 You can eat the stems of cilantro.
 The stems and leaves have a slightly different flavor – the leaves are a little milder tasting.
 Most leafy herb stems are too strongly flavored, but cilantro stems are tender and easily chop or blend into the pesto.
 Plus, who wants to spend all that time picking the leaves off the stems?

 - Roughly chop garlic, chiles, and nuts first.
-Chopping the garlic, chiles, and nuts first – either in the food processor, in the blender, or by hand, prevents large chunks of garlic in the cilantro pesto.
+Chopping the garlic, chiles, and nuts first – either in the food processor, in the blender, or by hand, prevents large chunks of garlic.
 You can do this by turning on the empty food processor (or blender) and dropping the garlic in through the feed hole, followed by the chiles and nuts.

 - Use fresh squeezed lime juice.
 Bottled citrus juices have a flat flavor.
 Whenever possible, use fresh-squeezed lime or lemon juice.
 Not only does it taste better, but you’ll reap the nutritional benefits of fresh juice too.